Althea Gibson Tennis Courts and Statue of Althea Gibson

 Text-to-speech Audio

-Althea’s love for sports started at a young age in Harlem, after moving there from Silver, South Carolina.
-She played table tennis prior to picking up tennis, and the transition came naturally to her, winning an American Tennis Association title after only playing for a year in 1942.
-Gibson won twice more in 1944 and 1945, lost in 1946, and went on to win a 10 title streak from 1947-1956.
+Althea Gibson's love for sports started at a young age in Harlem, after her family moved there from Silver, South Carolina.
+She played table tennis before picking up tennis, and the transition came naturally to her as she won an American Tennis Association title after only playing for a year in 1942.
+Gibson won that title in 1944 and 1945 and then went on a ten-title winning streak from 1947-1956.
 In the midst of the streak, she competed in both the U.S. National Championships and the Wimbleton, officially making her the first African American of either gender to break the color barrier in international tennis.